コンテンツにスキップ

 “銭湯”の盛り上げ役から、地域の盛り上げ役へ 鶴見「清水湯」髙橋政臣さん

-take over what is commonplace
+Taking over what is taken for granted

 --Wasn't it scary to quit your job and jump into the public bath industry?